krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 Here's a link to <https://www.google.com> or even my site right here <https://kalebmckone.com>.

-You can't specify different text in the output to represnt a link using auto links.
+You can't specify different text in the output to represent a link using auto links.

 #### Inline Links